foundersandcoders/learn-qunit/README.md

 ### Assertions

-Essential elements of any unit test are assertions.
-The author of the test needs to express the results expected and have the unit testing framework compare them to the actual values that an implementation produces.

 The **equal** assertion uses the simple comparison operator (**==**) to compare the actual and expected arguments.
 When they are equal, the assertion passes; otherwise, it fails.